 ADVANTAGES OF EKYC:

-It would eliminate the need for any physical paperwork If the entire process can be shifted online.
+It would eliminate the need for any physical paperwork If the entire process can shift online.

 2. Consent based